 Defiance film review (2008 film)

 Defiance is a triumphant movie based on a true story of Jewish people who decided to stand up and fight back, refusing to be victimized during the time of the Holocaust.
-Regarding Defiance the movie, movie director, Edward Zwick has stated that a big contribution to his pride in making the film is the fact that the stories of such fighters have often gone untold in the media until now.
+Regarding Defiance the movie, movie director, Edward Zwick has stated that a big contribution to his pride in making the film Defiance is the fact that the stories of such fighters have often gone untold in the media until now.